NEST: Neural Estimation by Sequential Testing: Dataset of synthetic psychometric functions

 \paragraph{\ac{SIN2D}} The \ac{SIN2D} function is a variant of the Weibull \ac{CDF} for which the threshold value is described by

 where $x_{0}$ is the first element of two input dimensions, $A$ represents the amplitude, and $f$ represents the frequency of the sinusoidal pattern.
 We subsequently apply a 1D Weibull \ac{CDF} using $T(x_{0}, A, f)$ as the threshold and $x_{1}$ as the stimulus dimension.
 A representative plot of this function is shown in Figure \ref{fig:2D_ground_truths}.
+The sinusoidal shape of this test function exhibits a high level of periodic change in the threshold.
+Insufficient exploration capacity can cause a method to miss the existence of the peaks and valleys of this test function.

 \paragraph{\ac{MAX2D}} The \ac{MAX2D} function is another variant of the Weibull \ac{CDF} with a threshold given by

 which produces a 2D maximum function with two piecewise linear segments. \citet{WatsonAhumada2016} proposed that the log-contrast sensitivity of human vision to spatial frequency may be represented with the \ac{MAX2D}.